 Doing more is not always better.
 But it’s harder to practice that the consistency is better than the intensity.
 If you do an hour and a half long workouts, you’re less lazy than the person who goes in there for 20 minutes.
 You get this exercise stimulus in the first 20 minutes, which gives you arguably 80 percent of the benefit, depending on what you’re doing and how long and intensity.

-A good example is an online business or YouTube channels.
-Many people think they have to quit their job and start a business from scratch.
+A good example is an online business or YouTube channel.
+Many people think they must quit their job and start a business from scratch.
 That’s the burn the ships mentality that Fernando Cortez when he wanted to commit.
-He burned his ships, and he never looked back, and that’s why he won the battle.
+He burned his ships and never looked back, which is why he won the battle.

 You can do less, and you can do it more often.
 You’ll get a better result.
 Time’s the most valuable resource.
 That’s the thing that’s going to build it.
 Because it doesn’t matter how good your content is, you need patience, and you need time for it to catch on.
 That’s what you need.
 Then it grows exponentially, but you can’t force it.
 So this is a tangent.
 This is a rant on how less is not lazy.

-- You don’t need to go all in one hundred percent of the time on everything.
+- You don’t need to go on everything all in one hundred percent of the time.

 - You can allow yourself some rest and sit back on it.